-The School of Nursing offers leadership opportunities to undergraduate and graduate students during the course of the academic year to serve as a student representative on School of Nursing Standing Committees.
-These committees are Council for Diversity, Equity, and Inclusion, Curriculum Committee, PhD Subcommittee, DNP Subcommittee, Master's Subcommittee, Student Affairs Committee, and Undergraduate Subcommittee.
+The School of Nursing offers leadership opportunities to undergraduate and graduate students during the academic year to serve as student representatives on the School of Nursing Standing Committees.
+These committees are the Curriculum Committee, DNP Subcommittee, Master's Subcommittee, Online Learning Committee, Ph.D.
+Subcommittee, Student Affairs Committee, and Undergraduate Subcommittee.
 Students must be in good academic standing to serve on a committee.